 “It gives us a platform to speak not just about peace-building projects in our neighborhood but, as we are discussing now in the United States, about our budget that includes a massive increase in military spending and the way that is proposed that we cut back on world development aid.
 These issues are all linked together, and so by having the Holy Father join in our project we also get to join in his project of peace building throughout the world.”

-Faith in action: Write Cardinal Cupich to offer your support for his commitment to building a culture of nonviolence in Chicago.
-Mail your letter to: His Eminence, Blase Cardinal Cupich, Archbishop of Chicago, 835 N. Rush St. Chicago, IL 60611.
-Please let the CNI know you took action: http://bit.ly/BishopLetters
+- Write Cardinal Cupich to tell him "I support your commitment to building a culture of nonviolence in Chicago."
+Submit your comments via the Archdiocese of Chicago website.
+Or mail your letter to: His Eminence, Blase Cardinal Cupich, Archbishop of Chicago, 835 N. Rush St. Chicago, IL 60611.